Caloian: Spring variant

 The group would then proceed to bury the Caloian "outside the village, either out in the shrubland, or in some secluded area of the woods, or alongside a body of water, if such are located within proximity of the village."
 In some documented cases, the burial spot was specifically chosen as the line separating two villages or at crossroads, which were also "mythical places, spaces allowing for the communication between two worlds".
 The choice of such locations "enhances the magic in the act of burial".
 In the oldest variants, Christian symbolism is scarcely present in the funeral ceremony, and the procession is limited to girls wearing leaves of dwarf elder for clothes.
 During the ceremony as witnessed by Burada, a girl would act and dress as the officiating priest, while another one would hold up the ceremonial flag (prapur), comprising a tall stick and a white handkerchief.
 The cortege would include mourners, who perform a mock-litany.
 The Romanian Academy's treatise on Romanian literature (Istoria literaturii romîne, 1964) describes this as sung to "its own tune, a syllabic one, almost recitative in its rhythm."
 The spring variant, as recorded in Burada, reads:

 Some informants and some variants of the rhyme are specific about the burial being done to ensure regeneration.
 They address the Caloian with reassurances such as "we put you into the ground so that you'll turn green".
+Other forms include more classical litanies, mourning the Caloian's "little girly body" (trupușor de cuconiță).
+In such variants, girl mourners rubbed onion slices over their eyes, to produce genuine tears.

 In Burada's account, the Caloian was left buried for the following Wednesday, with the group returning on Thursday for the exhumation.
 The recovered figurine was either broken up into small pieces that were taken back to the village and thrown into wells, or left intact in its coffin and set down on a river to be carried downstream.
 In one of the fixed-date Moldavian variants, the figurine was always dug out on the Feast of the Ascension.
 Another variant of the ritual, attested in Fântâna Doamnei, had it buried in a field of green wheat and exhumed at Saint George's Festival (April 23), which, according to folklorist Mihai Pop, underscores Caloian's function as an agrarian fertility rite.
 The Caloian's departure or destruction was followed by a large and joyous feast, attended by all the villagers and known as pomana Caloianului ("alms of the Caloian").
 As noted by Burada, this final part of the ceremony lasted into Friday morning, and specifically involved Lăutari performers; in some parts of the country, working the field on Caloian Tuesday afternoon was virtually a taboo.
 A folk dance, the Caloian hora, was sometimes performed by those attending the feast.